UTS-RI/gp_odometry/README.md

 # GP Distance Field Odometry

+New: the folder `paper_scripts` contains a python code to repeat the paper results with the RQ kernel along the gradient inference and the uncertainty proxy.

 The code present in this repository is an application of the accurate distance field based on Gaussian Processes (GPs) presented [here](https://arxiv.org/abs/2302.13005).
 Using RGB-D scans from a depth camera, the camera pose is estimated using solely geometric information.
 The map of the environment is built/maintained in a sparse voxel grid with naive fusion (centroid of the points in each cell) and simplistic pruning rules.